Not To Miss: Best Furniture & Home Decor Shops In Saigon | Interior Interior

 Bo Concept Furniture store

-Denmark’s biggest name in furniture branched out to Saigon and landed at Crescent Mall and Hai Ba Trung.
-If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for.
-BoConcept offers high-quality chairs, tables and couches, all in that signature Danish style.
-Nice to know, BoConcept also has a branch in District 2, right next to Casa Nha.
+While you’re there, check out the store next door: Denmark’s biggest name in furniture BoConcept.
+You can also find BoConcept at Crescent Mall and Hai Ba Trung.
+If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for: high-quality chairs, tables and couches, all in that signature Danish style.

 Affordability is a bit of a sliding scale here, but frankly, we love their high-end western style furniture.
 Interior store Casa Mia has several stylish sofas, tables and chairs on display and also offers some nice outdoor basic furniture.

-In district 3, we like to go to COTO, a furniture shop filled with cabinets, side tables, decor and prints.
-The style is leaning more to the contemporary side but they have accessories that will fit any design.
+In district 7, we like to go to COTO, a furniture shop filled with lamps.
+Unfortunately, their bigger store in district 3 closed down.
 Coto has a website in Vietnamese and English, but unfortunately, you can’t order directly from the site.

 Feeling Tropic is a interior store in Le Van Mien in District 2.
-It pecializes in locally sourced outdoor furniture.
-Lovely to browse around for your pool beds, lounge chairs, but also baskets and small tables.
+It specializes in locally sourced outdoor furniture.
+Lovely to browse around for your sun loungers, lounge chairs, but also baskets and small tables.

 Where to shop for basics in Ho Chi Minh